Tokarev Model 1927: Prototype trials

 Only a handful of these submachine guns had been ordered for trial purposes, when in July 1928 the Soviet Army leadership decided that a single new automatic cartridge should be developed for both automatic pistols and submachine guns, to be obtained by modifying the 7.63×25mm Mauser round down to the Soviet machinery standard of 7.62 mm.
 Tokarev had to adapt his design to this new ammunition.
 By then the competition had been joined by designs from Degtyarev and Korovin, who designed their weapons directly for the new round.
 Trials were conducted in July 1930, pitted Tokarev models chambered for both rounds against these other two domestic competitors.
 The Army commission was rather dissatisfied with all guns presented at this trial.
 Eventually, in Feb 1931, the army ordered 500 Tokarevs chambered in the revolver round, to be sent to the troops for more extensive trials.
 The feedback received from the troops was apparently negative.
-The number of Tokarev submachineguns (chambered in the Nagant round) actually produced and delivered remains uncertain.
+The number of Tokarev submachine guns (chambered in the Nagant round) actually produced and delivered remains uncertain.

 Between 1932 and 1933 yet more trials were held, with 14 different submachine gun samples from Tokarev, Degtyarev, Korovin, Prilutsk and Kolesnikov.
 The army commission eliminated the guns of Korovin, Prilutsk and Kolesnikov as unsatisfactory due to their unreliable cycling.
 Ultimately it was a showdown between Degtyarev and Tokarev's gun, but except for weight, Degtyarev's model proved superior in all other departments: accuracy, muzzle velocity, a lower rate of fire (as desired by the army), ease of handling and reliability.
 Degtyarev's model was eventually commissioned in 1935 as the PPD-34.